theirc/airbel/playbook.md

 ##How do we decide whether to continue projects?
 Strategic reviews are held of the full portfolio and department on a quarterly basis, which provides the opportunity for regular decision-making on how to pursue or move forward on different opportunities.
 Formal decision-making around next steps for projects takes place during stage gate meetings which are scheduled based upon the project's progress.
 More details are available in the [governance document.](https://docs.google.com/document/d/1yFEU7u67W0CZdzrsoZXGnfT8qUjsfvzlFrFvjzFWKuQ/edit?usp=sharing)

+###Stage Gate FAQ
+####How often do we hold stage gates?
+Stage gates are held when needed.

+####When do I need to go through a stage gate?
+As soon as there is substantial work being put into a project we should put it through stage gate 0.
+This is an initial endorsement to determine whether an idea, hypothesis, or solution should enter our portfolio.
+Ideally, you should go through stage gate 0 before any in-depth identification work.

+####One a project is in the portfolio, Stage Gate 1 should happen before the design process begins (still pretty early on in the process).
+The project should go through stage gate 1 before beginning the design process.
+Stage gate 2 should come before piloting or evaluation.
+And finally, Stage Gate 3 should take place before we start thinking about scale.

+####How can I get a stage gate for the project I’m leading?
+Consult this document and fill in the relevant form for Stage Gate 0, Stage Gate 1, Stage Gate 2, or Stage Gate 3.
+Then set up a meeting with the Airbel Senior Management Team.
+For Stage Gates 2 and 3, there will be a second meeting held with internal and/or external stakeholders.

+####Which projects go through stage gates?
+All projects should be going through stage gates!
+That said, different projects will move forward differently depending on the availability of partners and funding.
+There are some times where projects may originate from donors or other actors, and therefore the decision-making process could differ from projects which originate from within the Airbel team.

+####What are the criteria for passing a stage gate?
+These differ depending which Stage Gate you’re going through, but always refer back to our [Airbel project criteria]().
+Generally, we look at potential for impact, scale, and cost-efficiency, as well as fit in portfolio.
+At later stages, scalability becomes more and more important.
+Generally projects are mapped against our Airbel project criteria.

 ##What measurements do we use to define success?
 The Airbel Department measures success with a [set of Key Progress Indicators (KPI)](https://docs.google.com/spreadsheets/d/12vldapYqg0zU5vVI8fXzuohJJrLFgVQAGJfgadG7l1w/edit?usp=sharing), which cover the innovation process, operational excellence, and the impact of our work.